 Also, certain trading techniques employed by alternative investments, such as leverage and hedging, may increase the adverse impact to which an investment portfolio may be subject.

 Depending on the structure of the product invested, alternative investments may not be required to provide investors with periodic pricing or valuation and there may be a lack of transparency as to the underlying assets.
 Investing in alternative investments may also involve tax consequences and a prospective investor should consult with a tax advisor before investing.
 In addition to direct asset-based fees and expenses, certain Alternative Investments such as funds of hedge funds incur additional indirect fees, expenses and asset-based compensation of investment funds in which these alternative investments invest.

 This material is intended to be of general interest only and should not be construed as individual investment advice or a recommendation or solicitation to buy, sell or hold any security or to adopt any investment strategy.
 It does not constitute legal or tax advice.

-The views expressed are those of the investment manager and the comments, opinions and analyses are rendered as of January 9, 2020, and may change without notice.
+The views expressed are those of the investment manager and the comments, opinions and analyses are rendered as of the date of publication and may change without notice.
 The information provided in this material is not intended as a complete analysis of every material fact regarding any country, region or market.

 The information in this document is provided by K2 Advisors.
 K2 Advisors is a wholly owned subsidiary of K2 Advisors Holdings, LLC, which is a majority-owned subsidiary of Franklin Templeton Institutional, LLC, which, in turn, is a wholly owned subsidiary of Franklin Resources, Inc. (NYSE: BEN).
 K2 operates as an investment group of Franklin Templeton Alternative Strategies, a division of Franklin Resources, Inc., a global investment management organization operating as Franklin Templeton.